Ziconius/FudgeC2/README.md

 Active implants are the result of new stagers connecting.
 When a stager connects backt ot the C2 server a new implant is generated, and delivered to the target host.
 Each new stager check in create a new active implant entry.

-### _Example_
+##### _Example_
-If we have a implant template called "Moozle Implant" which we delivery to a HR department in  via word macro, and get 5 sucessful stager executions we will see 5 active implants.
-These will be listed on the main implant page with 6 charcter unique blog.
-This would look like:
+As part of a campaign an user creates an implant template called "Moozle Implant" which is delivery to a HR department in via word macro.
+This then results in five successful execution of the macro stager; as a result the user will see five active implants.

+ These will be listed on the campaigns main implant page, with a six character unique blob.
+The unique implants will be listed something similar to below:

 ```
 Moozle Implant_123459